 I also use the Evernote web clipper to capture ideas that I want to refer back to later, whether these be from blog posts I read or even products I am researching.
 Evernote has a voice recorder that I use sometimes when I want to record an idea and I don’t want to type and I use it to record my longer form lists and ideas that aren’t quite suited for Colornote or Any.Do.

 There are so many different ways to use Evernote to improve productivity in your life and business – I am no expert so I would strongly suggest researching the ways that other people use this program.
 Michael Hyatt has some great starting points.
 You can get started with Evernote at www.evernote.com.
+(For more information about cloud-based note-taking apps, including Evernote, you might like to check out this post from Cloudwards!)

 There are thousands of Productivity Apps, but it lessens productivity to test them all!